jmilljr24/StrabismusPDF/README.md

 the written steps and a graphical representation of the parts being put together.

 The backend processing of the pdf's are done in python.
-My repo at https://github.com/jmilljr24/HighlightParts
+My repo at <https://github.com/jmilljr24/HighlightParts>

 The site uses a mix of Tailwind CSS, Turbo Frames/Streams and a PostgreSQL database.

+pip install -r requirements.txt

 Deploy to heroku with postgresl db